PODCASTS / E44

 The New Hope shows historically have been a temple to the insanely insincere, American pretense that ‘all brands are equal’ under the cultish tent of natural.
 Come on.
 The reality is that there is creepy points hierarchy based on # shows attended for the optimal, high traffic space.
 Old brands, whether they perform or not, get the best spots.
 The fastest growing brands, if young, don’t.
 Hello?
 Rewarding loyalty to a cult?

-Introduce meaningful business KPI hierarchy instead of the ‘faux’ equality the booth pretends to offer.
+Introduce a meaningful business KPI hierarchy instead of the ‘faux’ equality the booth pretends to offer.
 In actuality, the hierarchy still exists, you just waste time and money on a booth before you have any idea what you’re doing.

 For every time I suggest blowing up the booths, there are two people who trot out anecdotes about how they met the Whole Foods buyer at ExpoWest and my life was transformed.
 Yes, but did you agree to a deal at Expo?
 No. You agreed to a meeting later.
 There are better ways to get a meeting these days.
-Than pay $50K for it and waste an entire week standing at a booth
+Than pay $50K for it and waste an entire week standing at a booth!

 This is especially true if you’re doing real category innovation, not the 38th granola brand hoping brand identity alone will carry you.
 The booth is NOT to going help you if you’re an incredibly late mover.
 Not better than the internet in 2021.